patriciavale/Kilimanjaro_AMS/README.md

 An application's prototype for an outdoor activity focused company.
 Made for the Analysis And Modelling Of Systems (AMS) course, in University of Aveiro.

 ## Introduction
 Kilimanjaro allows its users to buy a ticket, accommodation and transport in one single application.
 It is designed for adventurous people looking for their next journey.
+It also allows businesses ("guides") and post their activities for others to sign up.

 ## The application
 This application is composed by an extensive number of screens where the user can navigate through.
 These are divided into the following categories: